ALBURO ALBURO AND ASSOCIATES LAW OFFICES ALBURO ALBURO AND ASSOCIATES LAW OFFICES

 This is the essence of a NTE: that the employee should be given the opportunity to explain his side.
 Making such opportunity unequivocal has become among the best practices in employee discipline, and there is no better way to do it than to express clearly in the NTE that the employee is being given a reasonable period of time to explain why he should not be made to suffer the penalty imposable upon the offense being charged against him.

-There is no hard and fast rule as to what constitutes reasonable time to explain, though employees are usually being given 24 hours to submit their written explanation.
-However, in case the employee is being charged of an offense punishable by dismissal, it has been held by jurisprudence that the period for an employee to explain should be at least 5 days [See: G.R.
+There is no hard and fast rule as to what constitutes reasonable time to explain, though employees were previously being given twenty-four (24) hours to submit their written explanation.
+However, in cases where the employee is being charged with an offense punishable by dismissal, jurisprudence has held that the period for an employee to explain should be at least five (5) calendar days from receipt of the notice to give the employees an opportunity to study the accusation against them, consult a union official or lawyer, gather data and evidence, and decide on the defenses they will raise against the complaint [See: G.R.
 No. 166208].

-It is also important to make sure that in the NTE, the employee is informed of his right to be represented by any person he may choose, who may or may not be a lawyer.
-This will send a message to the employee that the management is proceeding against him fairly, and that he is not being denied of any lawful assistance he that he may deem to need in defending himself.
+It is also important to make sure that in the NTE, the employee is informed of his right to be represented by any person of his choice, who may or may not be a lawyer.
+This will send a message to the employee that management is proceeding against him fairly, and that he is not being denied any lawful assistance he may deem necessary in defending himself.

 All rights reserved.